Klaudio-Peqini/rpc-hv-efficiency/README.md

 ```

 The Δx, Δy, θx, θy diagnostic PDFs cannot be reconstructed from the map ROOT files alone unless
-those residual histograms or CSV arrays are also saved by the producer.
+the producer also saves those residual histograms or CSV arrays.

 ------------------------------------------------------------------------